Geonovum/KP-APIs/Werkgroep Authenticatie Autorisatie/4-Nederlands Profiel OAuth.md

 ### [1.1.](#rfc.section.1.1) [Requirements Notation and Conventions](#rnc)

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](#RFC2119) .
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[!rfc2119]] .

-All uses of [JSON Web Signature (JWS)](#RFC7515) and [JSON Web Encryption (JWE)](#RFC7516) data structures in this specification utilize the JWS Compact Serialization or the JWE Compact Serialization; the JWS JSON Serialization and the JWE JSON Serialization are not used.
+All uses of [JSON Web Signature (JWS)] [[!rfc7515]] and [JSON Web Encryption (JWE)] [[!rfc7516]] data structures in this specification utilize the JWS Compact Serialization or the JWE Compact Serialization; the JWS JSON Serialization and the JWE JSON Serialization are not used.

 ### [1.2.](#rfc.section.1.2) [Terminology](#Terminology)